-NEW POETRY – JULY/AUGUST: ELIZABETH RIMMER, THOMAS STEWART, AND MICHAEL EGAN
+NEW POETRY – JULY/AUGUST 2019 SELECTION: ELIZABETH RIMMER, THOMAS STEWART, AND MICHAEL EGAN

 ELIZABETH RIMMER is a poet, and poetry editor for Red Squirrel Press.
 She has published three collections of poetry with Red Squirrel Press, Wherever We Live Now, in 2011, The Territory of Rain, in September 2015, and, Haggards (2018) which deals with herbs, wild landscapes, and ways of knowing as a response to personal grief and social upheaval.
 She has also published a translation of the Anglo-Saxon Charm of Nine Herbs and is currently working on a new collection.
 Her website is www.burnedthumb.co.uk.